koratkar/10y/piano-good.md

 Playing by Ear
 ---------------

-1. Find a song
-2. Find Chord progression or scales
+1. Find Chord progression or scale for a song
-3. Check the notes to see how close you were
+2. Play it by ear
-4. Keep doing this until you have skills
+3. Repeat until you have skills

 Appropriate skill level